SOURCE: Portola Pharmaceuticals

 About Portola Pharmaceuticals, Inc.

 Portola Pharmaceuticals discovers and develops innovative therapeutics based on targets with established proof of concept that are designed to provide significant advances over current treatments for cardiovascular and autoimmune/inflammatory diseases.
 Portola scientists have successfully collaborated for over 15 years on the discovery and development of novel small molecule agents targeting platelets, coagulation pathways and protein kinases.
-In thrombosis, Portola is independently developing betrixaban and PRT4445.
-In inflammation, Portola is collaborating with Biogen Idec to develop and commercialize highly selective, novel oral Syk inhibitors for the treatment of various autoimmune and inflammatory diseases, including rheumatoid arthritis and systemic lupus erythematosus.
-The collaboration's lead molecule, PRT2607, has been shown to be a highly potent and specific oral inhibitor of Syk.
-Portola's broad chemistry capability also has led to the discovery of dual inhibitors of Syk and Janus Kinase (JAK) for chronic autoimmune indications and oncology.
+In thrombosis, Portola is independently developing betrixaban and its companion product, PRT064445.
+In inflammation, Portola is collaborating with Biogen Idec to develop PRT062607, an oral Syk-specific kinase inhibitor.
+In addition to the Syk clinical programs, Portola's broad chemistry capability has led to the discovery of potent, oral specific inhibitors of Janus Kinase (JAK), as well as dual inhibitors of Syk and JAK for chronic autoimmune indications and oncology.
+Portola also has a direct-acting, competitive and reversible i.v. and oral P2Y12 ADP receptor antagonist that has completed Phase 2 trials.
+It is currently partnered with Novartis.
 For additional information, visit www.portola.com.